 - finding the way toward mental, emotional and spiritual health

 - digestive issues: irritable bowel syndrome, poor absorption of nutrients, diarrhea,constipation, bloating, abdominal pain

 - alleviating pain-related conditions such as chronic back pain, shoulder issues, sciatica and so on (many of which are occurring with increasing frequency among yoga practitioners as they age)

 - treating headaches (and their close cousin “brain fog”) in their many manifestations: tension, sinus, hormonal — I believe it is important to provide relief from the symptoms, but also address the root causes as well.

-As I have also been teaching yoga for the past 13 years, and in my own life have found yoga to be an invaluable ally to Chinese medicine in supporting and maintaining my health, I offer a customized yoga practice prescriptions that combine the strengths of the acupuncture and yoga.
+As I have also been teaching yoga since 2003, and in my own life have found yoga to be an invaluable ally to Chinese medicine in supporting and maintaining my health, I offer a customized yoga practice prescriptions that combine the strengths of the acupuncture and yoga.